sagarvns2003/ms-starter-undertow/README.md

-# ms-starter-undertow
+# ms-starter-undertow  (without Spring boot)
-Micro service app without Spring boot
+This microservice is using undertow as embedded servlet container.